 - Not much.
 This one hits on every level.

-Here are a few most important factors to consider while choosing the best snowboard if your budget is $300 or less.
+Here are a few most important factors to consider while choosing a snowboard if your budget is around $300 or less.

 Always first consider flex when looking at a snowboard.
 The models listed here all have a medium to medium-stiff flex rating.
 That generates strong response, great performance, and still offers plenty of play.